 4. Sugar makes a hot sauce thicker

 Although sugar is not considered a thickening agent, it will thicken up a sauce even in small amounts.
-Sugar dissolves in water and liquids to a “thicker than water” consistency by itself.
+Sugar dissolves in water and liquids to become a “thicker than water” consistency by itself.
 Granulated, brown or powdered will all consolidate your sauce simply due to sugars mixing with other liquids and creating that thicker consistency.
 The amount of sugar, and other ingredients, verses liquid will determine the thickness of your sauce.

 5. Too much sugar can dilute the heat

 Adding substances to your sauce that are not hot peppers, spices with a certain amount of heat level or anything to enhance the hot peppers will reduce the heat of the sauce.
 Adding sugar decreases the amount of hot peppers in the sauce, therefore decreasing the level of heat.

 Sugar will cut the heat of hot peppers and can be applied directly to the mouth if something is too hot.
 Although if you are using ghost, Carolina reapers or scorpion than it would take a great deal of sugar to reduce the amount of heat these peppers give off.